 Chili's gives to St. Jude Children's Hospital every year.
 And what better time to give a little something extra, than during the giving season.
 So, during the Holiday season, we launched our Chili's Ugly Holiday Sweater.
 When they saw it, Chili's fans went on high alert.
 The catch was, only one sweater was available for purchase.
 With the proceeds all going to St. Jude.

 One Ugly Sweater.
 One Very Good Cause.

-With the sweater being so ugly and ultimate holiday cliche, we promoted it with the the exact opposite messaging.
-That there's nothing more fashionable than giving during the holidays.
-So we created parody fashion ads with models donning the sweater in classical poses while holding Chili's classic dishes; Burgers, Ribs, Fajitas, and Margaritas—the same dishes that appeared on the sweater itself.
+Yes, the sweater was atrocious and the ultimate holiday cliché.
+So, we promoted it with the exact opposite messaging: nothing’s as fashionable as giving during the holidays.
+Our parody fashion ads featured models wearing the sweater in classical poses while holding Chili's classic dishes; Burgers, Ribs, Fajitas, and Margaritas—the same dishes that appeared on the sweater itself.

-We promoted our philanthropic fashion feux pas across our social channels and with select media outlets, creating gifs, photography holiday poems, and even a few select sweater give-aways to lucky members of the press.
+We promoted our philanthropic fashion faux pas across our social channels and with select media outlets, creating gifs, photography holiday poems, and even a few select sweater giveaways to lucky members of the press.

-We auctioned off the sweater on Ebay, raising hundreds of dollars and some earned media, a little bit of awareness for St. Jude Children's Research Hospital.
-The most fashionable thing an ugly sweater will ever do.
+We auctioned off the sweater on Ebay, raising hundreds of dollars, some earned media and awareness for St. Jude Children's Research Hospital.
+And that’s the most fashionable thing an ugly sweater will ever do.

 To get the best possible experience using our website we recommend that you upgrade to a newer version or another web browser.

 A list of popular web browsers can be found below.